larseeri/determ-MCFNDP-gener/README_19nov2023.md

 #### 1 Building the program

-Under Linux, follow these steps to build the program:<br/>
+Under Linux, follow these steps to build the program:

 a- Uncompress the archive file containing the program files.<br/>
 b- In the terminal, go to the directory just created.<br/>
-c- Run this command:  make
+c- Run this command:  make<br/>
 	to compile the program.<br/>
-d- An executable file named 'exe' will be created.<br/>
+d- An executable file named 'exe' will be created.

 #### 2 Running the program